 We run a two-semester year (Fall & Spring).
 Our schedule usually changes a bit every semester.
 Many of our classes are designed to run all year long.
 We also have shorter workshops, ranging from one week on up.

-For children under 10, we require that an adult be at UHS during times when your child is not in class.
+For children under 10, we require that an adult is at UHS during times when your child is not in class.
 For waiting parents – we have an area inside with Wi-Fi, and an area outside to enjoy the day.
 If your child is a teen, and you trust their ability to be independent, then so do we!
 This means that they will be responsible for themselves while at Urban Homeschoolers.
 Ultimately we are not a drop-off for the day facility (unless your child takes classes all day long) and do not provide child care when students are not in class.
-We have a play area for kids to hang out, eat lunch, play basketball.
-Our teens often walk to lunch or Starbucks.
+We have a play area for kids to hang out, eat lunch, and play basketball.
+Our teens often walk to lunch or Starbucks*.
 We employ a supervisor for the playground for much of Urban Homeschoolers class time.

 Absolutely.
 We’re vendors with several charters: Sky Mountain, Golden Valley, Sage Oak, iLead, and Inspire.
 It’s an easy process.
 Unclear on how a Charter school could be involved in Homeschooling?
 Accounts that will be paid by charters must fill out the Charter Funds Form.
 Still have questions?
 We’ll explain – just give us a call.